 How Influencers Avoid Copyright Infringement

-Influencer marketing is a growing industry with an expectation of becoming a $5-$10 billion dollar market by 2020.
+Influencer marketing is a fast-growing industry.
 Whether you’re new to the influencer game or you’re looking to step up security, there are ways you can protect your content as an influencer.

 Watermarks are a faint design applied that designates the original creator of the work.
 Often, photographers will use watermarks to ensure no one can take credit for the photos they publish online.

 As video content continues to grow in popularity, watermarks are also being applied to video.
 Whether it’s in the corner of your shot or as a banner across the screen, watermarks are a simple yet effective way to help protect your content.

 If you’re an influencer in the marketing of publishing long-form articles, a copyright notice can be beneficial.
 Include a copyright notice at the end of your work to take full ownership and prevent others from stealing it.

 Your copyright notice should include:

 - The year of first publication.

 - The name of the copyright owner.